hzeller/rpi-rgb-led-matrix/README.md

    - Make sure to have as short as possible flat-cables connecting your Raspberry Pi with the LED panel.

+   - In particular if the chips close to the input of the LED panel read 74HC245 instead of 74HCT245 or 74AHCT245, then this board will not work properly with 3.3V inputs coming from the Pi.
-   - Use an adapter board with a bus-driver that acts as level shifter between 3.3V and 5V.
-You can find [active adapter PCBs](./adapter/) in a subdirectory of this project.
+     Use an [adapter board](./adapter/active-3) with a bus-driver that acts as level shifter between 3.3V and 5V.
+     (In any case, it is always a good idea to use the level shifters).

+   - A temporary hack to make HC245 inputs work with the 3.3V levels is to supply only like 4V to the LED panel.
+But the colors will be off, so not really useable as long-term solution.

    - If you can't implement the above things, or still have problems, you can slow down the GPIO writing a bit.
 This will of course reduce the